Xiant98/WEBSITE3/replit.md

 - **Zod**: Schema validation for environment variables

 ## Deployment Platform
-The application is configured for deployment on **Vercel** with optimized build settings and PWA capabilities.
+Originally configured for **Vercel**, now also configured for **Replit** deployment with autoscale settings.
+The application includes optimized build settings and PWA capabilities for both platforms.